 When’s the last time you hopped on that ol’ bike of yours?
 For some, it could’ve been yesterday, but for the majority of us, it’s been more than a while.
 Whatever skill level you’re at, metro Detroit has a variety of places where you can get your “ride” on:

 Belle Isle Park (Detroit)

 This 982-acre island park is situated on the Detroit River between Michigan and Canada.
 Its 6-mile, multi-use paved trail is open year-round from 5 a.m. to 10 p.m.

 This “rail-trail” extends across 16 miles through the suburban, urban and rural portions of Oakland County.
 The trail has a variety of surfaces, most of it being unpaved, ranging from crushed limestone to pavement; with that said, this may not be the ideal trail for those with narrow bike tires.

 A part of the Detroit Riverfront Conservancy, the Dequindre Cut is a two-mile greenway known for its examples of urban artwork and graffiti alongside a 20-foot-wide paved pathway that includes separate lanes for bikers and pedestrians.

 This all-paved, 24-mile park starts at 24 Mile Road and Dequindre in Shelby Township and travels northeast to the city of Richmond.

-Nothing marks a better Memorial Day Weekend than it being warm enough to spend it in (or on!) the water, and luckily, metro Detroit has a lot of options:
+Nothing marks a better Memorial Day Weekend than it being warm enough to spend it near (or on!) the water, and luckily, metro Detroit has a lot of options: